Climate change is a very popular topic nowadays. Significant natural and climatic events are being linked to it.

 In the United States, 18 scientific associations have declared in a statement that “climate change is occurring, and rigorous scientific research demonstrates that the greenhouse gases emitted by human activities are the primary driver” (Scientific Consensus, 2020).

-Among these scientific organizations are the American Association of the Advancement of Science, American Chemical Society, American Geophysical Union, American Medical Association, American Meteorological Society, American Physical Society, The Geological Society of America.
-Also, science academies like the U.S. National Academy of Sciences also issued a joint statement accepting that “global warming is occurring…and can be attributed to human activities”.
-U.S. government agencies such as the U.S Global Change Research Program also issued a statement in 2018 accepting the reality of climate change.
-And last but not the lease, the Intergovernmental Panel on Climate Change (IPCC) (Scientific Consensus, 2020).
+Among these scientific organisations are the American Association for the Advancement of Science, American Chemical Society, American Geophysical Union, American Medical Association, American Meteorological Society, American Physical Society, and the Geological Society of America.
+Also, science academies like the US National Academy of Sciences issued a joint statement accepting that “global warming is occurring…and can be attributed to human activities”.
+The US government agencies, such as the U.S Global Change Research Program, also stated in 2018 that they accept the reality of climate change.
+And last but not least, the Intergovernmental Panel on Climate Change (IPCC) (Scientific Consensus, 2020).

 What can we do to help?

-As citizens of this planet, we can do something to help prevent climate change and its very simple it will surprise you.
+As citizens of this planet, we can do something to help prevent climate change, and it’s very simple; it will surprise you.
 NASA suggests that we can help by using less energy and water.
-For example, turn lights and electric equipment and appliances when leaving the room, conserve water as much as you can, and plant trees (What is Climate, 2014).
-Aside from these we can also switch to energy-saving lightbulbs, walk instead of driving, recycling and reducing food waste.
+For example, turn off lights, electric equipment, and appliances when leaving the room, conserve water as much as possible, and plant trees (What is Climate, 2014).
+Aside from these, we can also switch to energy-saving lightbulbs, walk instead of driving, recycle and reduce food waste.
 Another thing that we can do is to check out eco-friendly ideas and conservation tips start doing it (What is climate change, n.d.).

 We can do a lot more than the suggestions above.
-There are a lot of climate adaptation and mitigation actions that we can do.
+There are many actions that we can take to adapt to and mitigate climate change.

-Common sense tells us that when we take our environment for granted, dump our waste to it and abuse its resources, bad things happen but if we care for it then it will also care for us for many years and generations to come.
+Common sense tells us that when we take our environment for granted, dump our waste into it, and abuse its resources, bad things happen.
+However, if we care for it, it will also care for us for many years and generations to come.

 Sources: